frozolotl/typst-ansi-hl/README.md

 ## Usage
 Simply run `typst-ansi-hl main.typ` or pipe the source code into `typst-ansi-hl`.
-You could use `typst-ansi-hl -d main.typ | xclip -selection clipboard` to copy Discord-compatible output to your clipboard.
+You could use `typst-ansi-hl --discord main.typ | xclip -selection clipboard` to copy Discord-compatible output to your clipboard.

 ```
 Usage: typst-ansi-hl [OPTIONS] [INPUT]